apollosolutions/rhai-test/.changeset/bug_test_suies_were_not_being_counted_if_they_had_a_syntax_error.md

 default: patch
 ---

-# bug: test suies were not being counted if they had a syntax error
+# bug: test suites were not being counted if they had a syntax error